swing-research/PatternRecognition-jupyterbook/logistic-regression.md

     p( y = c | x; \mathbf{w}) = \frac{e^{w^T_cx}}{\sum_{c=1}^{C}e^{w^T_cx}}
 $$

-To derive a suitable loss we simplified the log-likelihood function of our equation and established a connection to cross-entropy.
-Maximizing the log-likelihood is equivalent to minimizing the negative log likelihood, which in turn is equivalent to minimizing cross-entropy.
+To derive a suitable loss we simplified the **log-likelihood** function of our equation and established a connection to cross-entropy.
+Maximizing the log-likelihood is equivalent to minimizing the negative log likelihood, which in turn is equivalent to minimizing **cross-entropy**.

 $$
     NNL(\mathbf{w}) = -\sum_{i=1}^k \sum_{c=1}^C y_{ic} ln(\mu_{ic}) \quad \textit{where} \quad -\sum_{c=1}^C y_{ic} ln(\mu_{ic}) \quad \textit{is the cross-entropy.}